 As a Humana plan member, you have certain rights and responsibilities when being treated by Humana-contracted physicians.
 The rights and responsibilities statement reminds members and physicians of their complementary roles in maintaining a productive relationship.

 Humana's quality improvement program includes clinical care, preventive care and member services.
 Click here to view Humana's Quality Improvement Progress Report for information about Humana's quality improvement program and progress toward meeting goals.

 Members may also obtain a written quality improvement (QI) program description by calling 1-800-4-HUMANA (1-800-448-6262), or provide input into the QI Program by writing to:

 Humana's technology assessment department conducts medical technology evaluations to confirm whether medical devices or procedures approved by the U.S. Food and Drug Administration (FDA) should be formally adopted.
 The Humana review assesses and confirms the device or procedure has been studied and found to be effective and safe as reported in peer-reviewed medical literature or recommended by the recognized medical specialty societies in the United States.
 The FDA approval is based on reasonable levels of safety, but does not confirm that a procedure is necessarily a best medical practice.
 The Humana assessment helps the organization make proactive decisions on coverage for our members, so the care they are getting is clinically sound and in their best interest.

-- If the care or service recommended is right for you, according to national medical guidelines.
-Humana does not reward doctors and other individuals for denying coverage or withholding service.
-In fact, utilization management actually helps Humana make sure you get the preventive care and medically necessary services you need.
 If you ever disagree with a coverage decision, you can ask to have your case reviewed by an independent panel.
 Just call Customer Service at the number on your ID card to find out how.